Azure/lza-oracle/README.md

 ## Contributing

-Please see the [Frequently Asked Questions](docs/wiki/Contributing.md) in the wiki.
+Please see the [Contributing](docs/wiki/Contributing.md) in the wiki.

 ## Trademarks